Connect with others who understand.

 1. Itching

-Pruritus, commonly known as itchy skin, is one of the most common skin symptoms of systemic lupus erythematosus (SLE).
+Pruritus, commonly known as itchy skin, is one of the most common skin symptoms of systemic lupus erythematosus (SLE) — the most common form of lupus.

 The source of itchy skin can sometimes be seen on the skin’s surface in the form of hives.
 Hives appear in about 10 percent of people with lupus.
 These hives usually last more than one day and are not brought on by any other usual factors, such as allergies or infection.
 They are produced from the release of a chemical called histamine and brought on when your body identifies a threat as part of its inflammatory pathway.